Essays

 4. People are more likely to trust you.

-5. You are automatically a bad bitch, because you have the audacity to wear a rubber chicken purse.
+5. You are automatically a boss babe because you dare to wear a rubber chicken purse.

 6. It is the perfect conversation starter.